-Today’s topic: Attorneys General Robocall Warning Letters.
+Quick Answer: What Are Attorneys General Robocall Warning Letters?

 Such a collective effort was a huge step in fighting illicit scam calls.
 Instead of solely focusing on scammers, state attorneys general are going after companies that aid scammers.
 Such a move puts scammers in the ‘cone of shame.’

-The Scale Of The Problem – Why The Crackdown Occurred
+The Scale Of The Problem: Why The Crackdown Occurred

 “Americans receive tens of millions of unsolicited automated calls and texts each day, often intended to dupe them into forking over personal information or money,” reports CBS News.

-The Attorneys General Robocall Warning Letters show that Illegal robotic calls are not a nuisance but a threat to consumers.
 They are also an instance of consumer fraud.
-They appear in different formats, such as a call from a government agency, a bank, or a tech company.
+These appear in different formats, such as a call from a government agency, a bank, or a tech company.

 The Financial Cost Of Robocalls